awslabs/aws-api-gateway-developer-portal/README.md

 ![Alt text](/screen-documentation.png?raw=true)

 ## Setup
+There are 2 main ways to deploy the Developer Portal today:
-### Deploy with SAR
+### 1. Deploy with SAR
+This deployment model is better if you want an easy way deploy the developer portal and use it as-is out of box.
 You can deploy the Serverless Developer Portal through SAR in a few clicks!
 See the [documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-developer-portal.html).

-### Deploy with SAM
+### 2. Deploy with SAM
+This deployment model is better if you plan to customize the developer portal heavily and setup CI/CD on it.
 #### Prerequisites

 First, ensure you have the [latest version of the SAM CLI installed](https://docs.aws.amazon.com/lambda/latest/dg/sam-cli-requirements.html).
 Note that while the instructions specify Docker as a pre-requisite, Docker is only necessary for local development via SAM local.
 Feel free to skip installing Docker when you first set up the developer portal.